immutables/immutables.github.io/functional.md

 }
 ```

-This feature has the following compile-time dependencies:
+This feature has the following compile-time dependencies in addition to a runtime dependency on Guava:

 - [org.immutables:value:{{v}}]({{ depUri }}|value|{{ v }}|jar)
 - [org.immutables:builder:{{v}}]({{ depUri }}|func|{{ v }}|jar)